 Body Image Coaching

-The Body Image Coaching programme is a powerful approach that tackles eating disorders and body dysmorphic disorder through animation videos.
+The Body Image Coaching programme is a powerful approach that looks at a person’s sense of self.
+This includes:

 4 Stages to Positive Body Image

-Adolescents often grapple with self-identity, societal pressures, and the desire for acceptance.
-Negative words can deeply impact their self-esteem, potentially leading to mental health struggles.
-How we talk to our teens when we are coaching them is important to help them understand their own issues and where they are in their journey to a better relationship with their body.
+How we talk with young people is important, to help them understand their own issues and where they are in their journey to a better relationship with their body.

-Once adolescents are on the programme, we show them what stage they are at in their healing journey.
-This helps them understand how far they have come and what inner work needs to be done.
-From this, they can measure their success through a visual platform.
+Once on the programme, we show them what stage they are at in their healing journey.
+This helps to understand how far they have come and what inner work needs to be done.
+From this, they can measure their success through a visual 4 stage model.

-On the 5th workshop, we show clients the ‘Zombie stage’ of their healing journey.
-This is the stage they were at before starting this programme, as they were unaware of their beliefs and habits that caused them mental health difficulties.
+We show the ‘Zombie stage’ of their healing journey.
+This is the stage they may have been at before starting this programme, as they were unaware of the thoughts and triggers that caused them anxieties.
 We call this the 'zombie stage' because students have an awakening and go from the ‘zombie stage’ to stage two, the 'awareness stage'.
-Once at stage two, they can never go back to stage one, as they have become fully aware of how they are treating themselves.
+Once at stage two, it is very hard to go back to stage one, as they have become fully aware of how they are treating themselves.
 This means they are progressing in a BIG way!

 STAGE TWO - AWARENESS STAGE

-This is where, once students have gone through the programme, or are going through it, they can see clearly how they are treating themselves, what their internal dialogue looks like, and all of those core beliefs and habits held inside of them, including their core identity.
-Once at this stage, they can never return to the ‘zombie stage’ around their body image, and this stage can be insightful and upsetting at the same time.
-We take it slowly with clients in Leeds, Bradford, and across West Yorkshire to ensure they get the support they need while going through these shifts.
+This is where they may be once they have gone through the programme, or are going through it, as they can see clearly how they are treating themselves, what their internal dialogue looks like, and all of those beliefs and habits held inside.
+Once at this stage, it's very hard to return to the ‘zombie stage’ around their body image, and this stage can be insightful and upsetting at the same time.
+We take it slowly to ensure they get the support they need while going through these shifts.
 When they are ready, they move on to stage three, the 'practice stage'.

 STAGE THREE - THE PRACTICE STAGE

 The secret to this stage is perseverance, practice, and patience.
 Without these three PPP's, your cog will retreat back to old ways.
-Getting an adolescent in Leeds, Bradford, or other areas of West Yorkshire to turn their cogs clockwise can be challenging, but that’s why we are here.
-This is by far the hardest stage, and we always say to our students: Do this in small doses.
+Getting someone to turn their cogs clockwise can be challenging, but that’s why we are here.
+This is by far the hardest stage, and we always say do this in small doses.
 Steady and persistently wins the race.
-The great thing about this stage is that clients can flit between stages 2-3 until they enter stage four, 'mastery stage'.
+The great thing about this stage is that participants can flit between stages 2-3 until they enter stage four, 'mastery stage'.

 STAGE FOUR - MASTERY STAGE

-What’s great about all these stages is that a client can physically measure their progress, and they like this.
+What’s great about all these stages is that a young person can physically measure their progress.
 Having only four stages to recovery helps them focus and feel nearer to the finish line.
 We've seen this firsthand.
 Knowledge of this stage brings them hope, and we support them all the way to this stage.
-This stage looks like when a client lets go of their debilitating habits, when they have practiced their new beliefs to the point that their new beliefs start to feel real and right.
-This stage is when clients claim their life back and tend to forget about their past problems.
-That’s when they reach the next stage.
+This stage looks like when a person lets go of their debilitating habits, when they have practiced their new beliefs to the point that their new beliefs start to feel real and right.
+This stage is when participants claim their life back!

-The next stage is lifelong.
-It’s practicing everything they have learned and keeping up with this throughout their lives.
-Practicing self-kindness, speaking kindly to that inner critic, and educating it to love oneself.
+The 4th stage is a lifelong process, it’s practicing everything they have learned and keeping up with this throughout their lives, that's why we offer a 6 month post programme healing journey booklet, so that they can log their progress.
+Practicing self-kindness, speaking kindly to that inner critic, and educating it to accept oneself.
 We show them how.

 Contact